 - Improve the efficiency of the Council by implementing new or improved methods of working that are either more cost effective (for example by reducing travel or reducing paper consumption) or by enabling employees to be more efficient with their time (for example by using agile/mobile technologies to maximise the presence of employees in their primary place of work).
 These efforts will also directly support a further corporate objective of the Council, which is that the environment will be protected and enhanced for future generations.
-Ensuring that the technology implemented reduced where possible the environmental impact is implicit and runs through the entire ICT vision and strategy. - Encourage and facilitate partnership as part of the Council's operating model by creating shared good practice strategies, policies, processes and the alignment of technologies and systems. - Provide employees with the most appropriate ICT tools and processes to enable them to deliver cost effective and efficient customer focused services. - Through efficient technology platforms support the Council's commercial services to enhance income generation.
+Ensuring that the technology implemented reduces where possible the environmental impact is implicit and runs through the entire ICT vision and strategy. - Provide employees with the most appropriate ICT tools and processes to enable them to deliver cost effective and efficient customer focused services. - Through efficient technology platforms support the Council's commercial services to enhance income generation.

-- Through effective business intelligence, improve the information available to members and officers so that it is of a high quality, up-to-date, complete, presented in an appropriate format and is available at anytime and at any place, creating transparency and informing the Council's decision support system. - Empower Broxtowe's customers by providing them with greater accessibility to the Council's public and information services. - Improve communications with customers, with other organisations and within the Council through effective and flexible electronic communication channels (anytime, anywhere). - Maintain an effective and modern infrastructure which underpins all of the priorities and actions within the Council's key objectives; housing, business growth, environment, health and community safety.
+- Through effective business intelligence, improve the information available to members and officers so that it is of a high quality, up-to-date, complete, presented in an appropriate format and is available at anytime and at any place, creating transparency and informing the Council's decision support system. - Empower Broxtowe's customers by providing them with greater accessibility to the Council's public and information services. - Improve communications with customers, with other organisations and within the Council through effective and flexible electronic communication channels (anytime, anywhere).

+Maintain an effective and modern infrastructure which underpins all of the priorities and actions within the Council's key objectives; housing, business growth, environment, health and community safety.